gvwilson/sensibleadventures/bookster/bookster.md

 ---

-*Years later, a young Ruudian bookster named Leif Unruhsson decided to make that night the subject of the formal debate the university required of him.
+*Years later, a young Ruudian bookster named Leif's Unruh decided to make that day the subject of the formal debate the university required him to prepare to become a bookster.
 He spoke with dozens of people, some for as long as it takes to drink a polite cup of chai, others over the course of several days.
 He even tracked down Jack, the Gifted parrot, who by then was living in comfortable retirement at the court of the Sad Duke of Anyalcze.
 Some of those conversations were quiet, almost nostalgic; others quickly turned angry, or dissolved into tears.
 The bookster nodded and scribbled through them all, untouched by those long-ago losses, until a draper with a patch over one eye undid the top two buttons on her shirtcoat and drew out the small cloth bag that hung around her neck.*

 *Wordlessly, she loosened the bag's mouth and spilled its contents on the rickety tea-shop table.
 A porcelain doll's head; a puzzle piece